 For more than 20 years, Dr. Pan has been active in SAE International organizing sessions, recruiting new session organizers, founding committee activities, and

 improving conference and technical paper qualities.
 His efforts have enhanced the importance, visibility and success of SAE International by improving the quality of its most important products: conference and technical papers.

-His unique experience as an engineer, practitioner, senior-level manager and educator in the area of mobility has enabled him to help advance SAE International’s vision in four ways, including:
+His unique experience as an engineer, mentor, and educator in the area of mobility has enabled him to help advance SAE International’s vision in four ways the past two decades, including:

 Continuously serving on various significant committees, including founding Chair and member of Materials and Testing Committee; Vice Chair and Chair of the Materials Engineering Activity; Member, Vice Chair and Chair of Technical Quality Response Team (TQRT); Member of Engineering Meetings Board; Chair of Lightweight Vehicle Design Committee; Member of Land and Sea Group; Member of Ferrous Materials Committee; Member of Metallic Materials Committee; and Member of SAE/AISI Sidney H. Melbourne Award Committee.

 Actively recruiting and nurturing a new group of organizers, committee members and chairs who actively seek technical papers in the areas of materials engineering to advance the technology of the mobility industry.